-4.5 Neithe er party, nor any joint committee, shall have the power to obligate Institution or Placen nent Site e resou rces or commit either to any particular action.
-5.0 Term, al, and Termination of the Agreement.
-5.1 This A greement is for a term of one (1) year beginning on, 20 5.2 This A greement shall be renewed by mutual written consent of the parties, (execu ted befo ore the end of the one-year term set forth in 5.1) for an unlimited number of renewal terms of of y ' ' greement may be terminated upon providing at least days' written notice • • . r to the beginning of the next academic term.
-Notwithstanding any such • ent already enrolled and participating in the Program shall have the right to fully co mplete the cou rse.
-6.0 Ctudos t Dortio insting in Diagonant Cita Dragram 6.0 ipation in Placement Site Program.
-6.1 be Institution's responsibility to: Send to Placement Site for experience only those students who have met itution requirements and qualifications and who agree to follow Placement les and regulations; Submit to Placement Site, weeks before the Program is to begin, the s of the affiliating students, the dates and the assigned areas, and update that e final registration list weeks after Institution's add/drop registration period Notify students of their assignments with Placement Site; 614 Provide Placement Site Institution faculty, and the students with a convior
+4.5 Neithe r party, nor any joint commit ee, shall have the power t o obligate Institution or Place ment Sit te resou rces or commit either to any particular action.
+5.0 Term Danaw al, and Termination of the Ag reement 5.0 20 5.1 greement is for a term of one 5.2 This A greement shall be renewed I by mutual written consent of the parties, (exec uted bef ore the end of the one-year term set forth in 5.1) for an unlimite ed number of renewal terms of vear(s) each. • , , greement may be terminated lunon providing at least days' written notice ta tha , r to the beginning of the next O , • ent already enrolled and parti cipating in the Program sh all have the right to fully c omplete the cou ırse.
+6.0 Stude nt Partic cipation in Placement Site Pro ogram.
+6.1 be Institution's responsibility 0.1 Send to Placement Site for donte who have mot itution requirements and qua ilifications and who agree to follow Placement Site ru lles and regulations; 6.1.2 Submit to Placement Site, weeks before the Pro gram is to begin, the names of the affiliating students, the dates and the assigned areas, and update that into the final registration list weeks after Institution's add/drop registration

-- 6.1.4 Provide Placement Site, Institution faculty, and the students with a copy of the written Institution rules and responsibilities that apply to the students in the Program: - 6.1.5 Define the mechanisms for students reporting on- and off-duty: - 6.1.6 Define and help enforce student dress codes that meet the approval of Placement Site: - 6.1.7 Ensure that students attend a Placement Site orientation session during the first month of experience at Placement Site; - 6.1.8 Provide Placement Site with documentation that the students have successfully completed the following prerequisites, tests, and training deemed necessary for placement in the Program: - 6.1.8.1 (e.g., CPR, immunizations, specified courses.) - It shall be Placement Site's responsibility to: 6.2 - 6.2.1 Advise Institution of the number of students who can be accommodated at Placement Site: - 6.2.2 Provide orientation sessions so all students can become acquainted with Placement Site facilities, policies, procedures, Placement Site faculty and staff, and the needs of individuals and/or groups with whom the students will be working; - 6.2.3 Provide written evaluations to students weeks into the academic term and weeks after the conclusion of the academic term; - 6.2.4 Provide emergency treatment in the event of accident or illness to students while in Placement Site for the program, such care to be provided at the students' expense. - 6.3 Institution and Placement Site agree that: - 6.3.1 Any student who does not meet the health criteria established by Placement Site cannot be assigned to Placement Site.
+- 6.1.3 Notify students of their assignments with Placement Site; - 6.1.4 Provide Placement Site, Institution faculty, and the students with a copy of the written Institution rules and responsibilities that apply to the students in the Program:

+- Define the mechanisms for students reporting on- and off-duty: 6.1.5 - 6.1.6 Define and help enforce student dress codes that meet the approval of Placement Site: - 6.1.7 Ensure that students attend a Placement Site orientation session during the first month of experience at Placement Site: - 6.1.8 Provide Placement Site with documentation that the students have successfully completed the following prerequisites, tests, and training deemed necessary for placement in the Program: - 6.1.8.1 (e.g., CPR, immunizations, specified courses.) - It shall be Placement Site's responsibility to: 6.2 period ends;

+- 6.2.1 Advise Institution of the number of students who can be accommodated at Placement Site: - 6.2.2 Provide orientation sessions so all students can become acquainted with Placement Site facilities, policies, procedures, Placement Site faculty and staff, and the needs of individuals and/or groups with whom the students will be working: - 6.2.3 Provide written evaluations to students weeks into the academic term and weeks after the conclusion of the academic term; - 6.2.4 Provide emergency treatment in the event of accident or illness to students while in Placement Site for the program, such care to be provided at the students' expense. - 6.3 Institution and Placement Site agree that: - 6.3.1 Any student who does not meet the health criteria established by Placement Site cannot be assigned to Placement Site.
 Placement Site has the right, at any time, to request health status reports on students;